RebeccaBarbera/LAB2_project_group_13/README.md

 ## 2. Data pre-processing and Data Clustering
-The first step of data pre-processing consists in using clustering methods to remove non-reduntant sequences from the dataset.
+The first step of data pre-processing consists in using clustering methods to remove reduntant sequences from the dataset.
 Clustered data will be further split into two sets:
   - the **`training set`**: used to train the methods, optimize model hyperparameters and perform cross-validation experiments
   - the **`benchmark set`** (also known as the holdout set):  used to test the generalization performance of the different models